sophiewo/sophieworsnop.com/README.md

 # sophieworsnop.com

+Visit the deployed website [here](https://sophieworsnop.netlify.app/)

-A place to showcase what I'm all about as a full stack software / web developer
+This website was built toshowcase what I'm all about as a full stack software / web developer and host my work from the last 10years as an architectural designer.

+# Tech

-This project is built using React Native via the create-react-app
+This project is built using React via the create-react-app.

+## Current features:
+- Landing Page with links to social platforms
+- Website structure diagrams
+- Some examples of previous work

+### Next features to add:

 ## Licensing